 In determining the location and category of wetlands and other surface waters, the applicant may consult several sources of information for guidance, as part of the information identified in Subsection 3.3.2.
 This includes the staff reports of previously issued ERP and SWM Permits for the site and adjacent sites, NWI Maps, Land Use/Land Cover maps, NRCS soils maps, formal and informal wetland determinations conducted by the District, and wetland maps produced by local governments.
 District staff may inspect the site to confirm the location, categorization and delineation of wetlands and surface waters, and other site specific information.
 Site specific topographical data including elevations of hydrologic indicators, wetland boundary and bottom elevations shall be required in the event that the categorization of a wetland or other surface water is in question.
-In the event that access to offsite wetlands or other surface waters has been denied by the property owner, the District and the applicant shall mutually agree on a method of establishing the locations, categorizations and delineations of the offsite wetlands or other surface waters.
+In the event that access to offsite wetlands or other shall mutually agree on a method of establishing the locations, categorizations and delineations of the offsite wetlands or other surface waters.